-A. The City's Permanent Privacy Policy Advisory Committee shall have jurisdiction as determined by the City Council, including but not limited to reviewing and advising on any proposed changes to this Policy or to the FLIR's technical capabilities or use
+A. The City Council shall establish a citywide Permanent Privacy Policy Advisory Committee.
+The City's Permanent Privacy Policy Advisory Committee shall have jurisdiction as determined by the City Council, including but not limited to reviewing and advising on any proposed changes to this Policy or to the FLIR's technical capabilities or use

 B. No changes to this Policy shall occur without City Council approval.
 This Policy is developed as a working document, and will be periodically updated to ensure the relevance of this Policy with the ever changing field of technology.
-All changes proposed to this Policy must be submitted to and reviewed and evaluated by the Permanent Privacy Policy Advisory Committee for recommendation for submission to the City Council, and include an opportunity for public meetings, a public comment period of no fewer than 30 days, and written agency response to these comments.
+All changes proposed to this Policy must be submitted to and reviewed and evaluated by the Permanent Privacy Policy Advisory

+Committee for recommendation for submission to the City Council, and include an opportunity for public meetings, a public comment period of no fewer than 30 days, and written agency response to these comments.
 City Council approval shall not occur until after the 30 day public comment period and written agency response period has completed.